nividata-consultancy/cookiecutter-django/{{cookiecutter.project_slug}}/README.md

     * Production server settings will be kept in this file

 * local.py
-    * evelopment related settings will be kept in this file
+    * Development related settings will be kept in this file

 Basic Commands
 --------------